 Transparent and effective national forest governance structures, taking into account national legislation and sovereignty

-Safeguard B, in the context of Viet Nam, means that the agencies responsible for developing and implementing the National REDD+ Programme (NRAP) and Provincial REDD+ Action Plans (PRAPs) must provide information regarding the proposed REDD+ policies and measures through active dissemination during both development and implementation, and upon request, in line with the requirements of relevant policies, laws and regulations.
+Safeguard B, in the context of Viet Nam, means that the agencies responsible for developing and implementing the National REDD+ Programme (NRAP), Provincial REDD+ Action Plans (PRAPs) and REDD+ programs must provide information regarding proposed REDD+ policies and measures (PaMs) through active dissemination during both development and implementation, and upon request, in line with the requirements of relevant policies, laws and regulations.
 The accountability measures enshrined in the relevant policies, laws and regulations, including those intended to tackle corruption, are expected to be applied.
 All public agencies are expected to act in accordance with their legal mandates and to follow the rules of behaviour established in Viet Nam’s legal framework.
 Existing land use rights and rights to forest land are expected to be identified, recognised and protected.
-The principle of fair distribution of benefits arising from the use of forest resources is expected to be applied to the implementation of the NRAP and PRAPs.
+The principle of fair distribution of benefits arising from the use of forest resources is expected to be applied to the implementation of the NRAP, PRAPs and REDD+ programs.
 Gender equality and women’s empowerment are to be promoted.
-Cross-sectoral coordination between related ministries and agencies, including those in the land and forest sectors, is to be promoted throughout the implementation of the proposed REDD+ PaMs under the NRAP and PRAPs.
-Relevant dispute and conflict resolution mechanisms are expected to be available to stakeholders to address any disputes arising from NRAP and PRAP implementation.
+Cross-sectoral coordination between related ministries and agencies, including those in the land and forest sectors, is to be promoted throughout the implementation of proposed REDD+ PaMs.
+Relevant dispute and conflict resolution mechanisms are expected to be available to stakeholders to address any disputes arising from REDD+ implementation.

 There are two elements for this safeguard:

 B1.
 Transparent forest governance structures

+B2.
+Effective forest governance structures

+B1.
+Transparent forest governance structures

+Forest governance is understood as a generic term for describing the way in which people and organisations rule and regulate forests.
+In other words, how they allocate and secure access to rights over, and benefits from, forests, including the planning, monitoring and control of their use, management and conservation.
+In Viet Nam, the Government exercises the unified State management over forest protection and development, with the Ministry of Agriculture and Rural Development assigned responsibility for State management of forests (protection and development).
+The Ministry of Natural Resources and Environment, the Ministry of Public Security, the Ministry of Defence and the other ministries, as well as ministerial-level agencies, coordinate with the Ministry of Agriculture and Rural Development.
+The Government has set out the organisation, tasks and powers of specialised forestry agencies from central to district levels and of forestry officers in communes, wards, townships and villages with forests.
+At the local level, the People’s Committees also play a role in the protection and development of forests in their respective localities.

+Transparent national forest governance structures are defined in Viet Nam as being structures that fulfil essential requirements in terms of two key dimensions, access to information and accountability/prevention and control of corruption.

 B1.1.
 How does Viet Nam's National REDD+ Programme ensure access to information?

 B1.1.1.
 Provisions of policies, laws and regulations on access to information

-Parameter type: Address

-Data type: Narrative text

 In Viet Nam, access to information is defined as the reading, watching, listening, reproduction and photocopying of information, including details and data that are contained in existing documents and papers and stored in any forms such as writings, printouts, electronic texts, pictures, photos, drawings, tapes, disks, video recordings, audio recordings or in other forms produced by state agencies[1].
 Information is to be freely accessible to citizens, except for information that is explicitly characterised as inaccessible or subjected to certain conditions[2].
 Access to information includes both the disclosure of information to the general public as well as the provision of information upon request[3].